bahrus/xtal-in/README.md

 For a very large application, avoiding collisions between two events that happen to adopt the same name is a little difficult, if sticking purely to declarative markup, especially compared to the power of typed supersets of JavaScript.
 To solve this, you could utilize the xtal-import-export web component defined within the [webcomponents.org/element/bahrus/xtal-method](xtal-method) package.
 You could import a global guid constant and export that symbol as your event-name property.

 ## Renaming

 If the name of the custom element, add-event-listener, seems too long, or clashes with someone else's custom element with the same name, then you can rename it locally.
 The same applies to all the web components defined in this package, so the following discussion is more general than just for add-event-listener.

-In your head tag, add some attributes like so:
+In your head tag, add an attribute like so:

 ```html
 <head data-xtalInAddEventListenerAlias="tl-dr">